AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 #include_code initialize /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust

 When this function is called, a nullifier of the storage slot is created, preventing this Singleton from being initialized again.
+If an `owner` is specified, the nullifier will be hashed with the owner's secret key.
+It's crucial to provide an owner if the Singleton is associated with an account.
+Initializing it without an owner may inadvertently reveal important information about the owner's intention.

 Unlike public states, which have a default initial value of `0` (or many zeros, in the case of a struct, array or map), a private state (of type `Singleton`, `ImmutableSingleton` or `Set`) does not have a default initial value.
 The `initialize` method (or `insert`, in the case of a `Set`) must be called.